reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 </p>

 ## Contact
 I welcome any updates to the CoC status of organizations.
-Email me at reshama@wimlds.org to request any edits to this article.
+I can be reached at rs2715 at stern dot nyu dot edu